holistudio/goingup/class_definitions.md

  - `ID`
  - `status`: `(waiting, in elevator, doing business)`
  - `current_floor`: points to the current Floor object
+ - `current_elevator`: points to the current Elevator object Agent is in. `None` if not in elevator.
  - `target_floor_location`
  - `stay_time`: tracks how long the person is at their desired floor after they get out of the elevator
  - `stay_duration`: how long the person stays at their desired floor